Communist Party of Canada: Quebec and the national question

 By the 1980s, the CPC and PCQ were calling for "a new, democratic constitutional arrangement based on the equal and voluntary union of Aboriginal peoples, Québec, and English-speaking Canada" replacing the Senate with a house of nations.
 In this context the PCQ and CPC critically supported the first referendum question on sovereignty association, while later the CPC advocated voting No on the second referendum in 1995.

 During the crisis in CPC during the 1990s, the PCQ became disorganized, closed its offices, and its remaining members drifted apart from the CPC, with many in the leadership adopting positions sympathetic to nationalism.
 It was not until 1997 that a range of communists and communist groups came together to re-organize the PCQ.
 A few years later the party helped bring together different tendencies in the left to form the Union of Progressive Forces (UFP) which became Québec solidaire.

 The UFP agreed to place the question of Quebec independence as secondary to social or class issues.
 This was hotly debated as the party transformed into Québec solidaire.
 The debate moved over into the PCQ as well.
 These positions were questioned by the Quebec leader of the party, André Parizeau, who formulated a series of amendments in support of immediate independence in 2004 which were rejected by both the National Executive Committee (NEC) of the Quebec party (by a vote of 4–2) and by the Central Executive Committee of the Canadian party (by a vote of 7–1).
 In January 2005, Parizeau wrote a letter to PCQ members declaring that the party was in crisis and, describing the four NEC members who opposed his amendments as a pro-federalist "Gang of Four", he summarily dismissed them.
 Although his Quebec nationalist point of view held a slim majority at the PCQ's convention of April 2005, the delegate selection process was highly disputed.
 Parizeau was subsequently expelled by the Central Committee of the CPC for factionalism and actions harmful to the party.
 Around the same time, his group announced their withdrawal from the CPC. Élections Québec continued to recognize Parizeau as holding the electoral registration for the name "Parti communiste du Québec", prompting the PCQ to begin using the abbreviation PCQ-PCC to distinguish itself from Parizeau's group.

 The party's central committee affirmed the authority of the previous PCQ National Executive Committee on June 18–19, 2005.
-The PCQ-PCC then held a new convention which resulted in the revival of the French-language communist periodical Clarté, the opening of a new office and reading room, the launch of a new website, and the party's reaffiliation with Quebec Solidaire.
+The PCQ-PCC then held a new convention.
+This resulted in the revival of the French-language communist periodical Clarté, the opening of a new office and reading room, the launch of a new website, and the party's reaffiliation with Quebec Solidaire.
 The PCQ-PCC works closely with the youth organization Ligue de la jeunesse communiste du Quebec.
 The CPC's account of this situation is available online, as is the letter from Parizeau's PCQ group.